Boring Billion: Tectonic stasis

 The evolution of Earth's biosphere, atmosphere, and hydrosphere has long been linked to the supercontinent cycle, where the continents aggregate and then drift apart.
 The Boring Billion saw the evolution of two supercontinents: Columbia (or Nuna) and Rodinia.

 The supercontinent Columbia formed between 2.0 and 1.7 Ga and remained intact until at least 1.3 Ga.
 Geological and paleomagnetic evidence suggest that Columbia underwent only minor changes to form the supercontinent Rodinia from 1.1 to 0.9 Ga.
 Paleogeographic reconstructions suggest that the supercontinent assemblage was located in equatorial and temperate climate zones, and there is little or no evidence for continental fragments in polar regions.

 Due to the lack of evidence of sediment build-up (on passive margins) which would occur as a result of rifting, the supercontinent probably did not break up, and rather was simply an assemblage of juxtaposed proto-continents and cratons.
 There is no evidence of rifting until the formation of Rodinia, 1.25 Ga in North Laurentia, and 1 Ga in East Baltica and South Siberia.
 Breakup did not occur until 0.75 Ga, marking the end of the Boring Billion.
 This tectonic stasis may have been related in ocean and atmospheric chemistry.

-It is possible the asthenosphere—the molten layer of Earth's mantle that tectonic plates essentially float and move around upon—was too hot to sustain modern plate tectonics at this time.
+It is possible the asthenosphere—the semi-solid layer of Earth's mantle that tectonic plates essentially float and move around upon—was too hot to sustain modern plate tectonics at this time.
 Instead of vigorous plate recycling at subduction zones, plates were linked together for billions of years until the mantle cooled off sufficiently.
 The onset of this component of plate tectonics may have been aided by the cooling and thickening of the crust that, once initiated, made plate subduction anomalously strong, occurring at the end of the Boring Billion.

 Nonetheless, major magmatic events still occurred, such as the formation (via magma plume) of the 220,000 km2 central Australian Musgrave Province from 1.22 to 1.12 Ga, and the 2,700,000 km2 Canadian Mackenzie Large Igneous Province 1.27 Ga.
 Plate tectonics were still active enough to build mountains, with several orogenies, including the Grenville orogeny, occurring at the time.